 Vultures spread their wings out in the sun to warm themselves, while they pick away food particles with their beaks (called preening).
 With their wing feathers spread, they also let rain remove extra food particles.

 When they are done eating, they find a nice perch and turn their backs to the sun.
-The black feathers on their wings absorb and channel heat to their heads.
-This kills any bacteria that might have been picked up.
+The black feathers on their wings absorb and channel heat to their heads, killing any bacteria that might have been picked up.

 Cleaning their legs and feet is another story.
 Vultures have very long tail feathers that keep their legs and feet covered, so they can’t get baked clean.
 Instead, they can release urine down each leg.
 Vulture urine is very acidic, capable of killing bacteria.